-February 14, 2025 update
+March 14, 2025 update

 Compost NOW promotes, supports and provides resources to several free residential food waste collection programs throughout New Orleans.
 We partner with several local farms and gardens who accept frozen food scraps on site, what we call “direct-to-farm” or “direct-to-garden” drop offs.
 We also partner with Audubon Park and with REALCYCLE at City Park’s Crescent City Farmer’s Market, who still offer “hosted” collections.

 Our partners all run and are responsible for their own collections.
 Ideally, they notify us when they need to cancel a date / or close for an extended period of time so that we can update our website, Facebook and Instagram.
 Many of our sites do shut down during the hot summer months, and over various holiday periods.
 See current schedule* for Sugar Roots Farm, Crown Community Garden, Recirculating Farms (back from hiatus) Galvez Garden, Speak Easy Farm (closed until further notice), REALCYCLE at City Park, Pelican Gardens and Earth Lab in the Marigny (closed until further notice).
-We also promote collections at Loyola University (closed until further notice), Barcelo Gardens, Sprout NOLA (back from hiatus) and Sankofa Community Garden.
+We also promote collections at Loyola University (closed until further notice), Barcelo Gardens, Sprout NOLA and Sankofa Community Garden.
 If you are interested in having your drop off site added, please send us an email.

 Please DO NOT drop off your food scraps outside program hours or if the bins are not there.